 Chicken keeping is common in almost every region throughout the world.
-But herbs for your chickens may not be quite as common yet.
+But herbs for chickens may not be quite as common yet, though oregano for chickens seems to be very popular.
 Herbs are one of the easiest things you can give to your chickens to create a healthy and balanced diet and environment.
 Though it might seem intimidating at first, herbs for chickens don’t have to be complicated or intimidating.

 Just an ounce of prevention is worth a pound of cure, so let’s go over some of the most common herbs we use in our heritage chicken keeping practices.
 It’s time to learn heritage chicken keeping skills in our modern world!

 The Chicken Herb List

 There are at least forty or more herbs you can keep in your chicken remedies cabinet, but we’ll only go over a few of the most common ones.
 If you’d like a more comprehensive list of herbs for your chickens, along with learning how to use them, and how to prepare herbal remedies, check out my book The Homesteader’s Natural Chicken Keeping Handbook.

 Now, onto the chicken herb list!